|EU Student Contribution + Capitation: €3,138 See Fees and Costs for full details.

 A 14-week work placement is an integral part of the BSc Government and Political Science.
 Students undertake a work placement in Year 3 of the degree, at home or abroad.
-Recent student placements have included the civil service, government agencies, New York State Assembly, Scottish Parliament, the European Parliament, banks, insurance companies, media organisations, PR companies, humanitarian groups, health boards and local government.
-See here for more details.
+Recent student placements have included the civil service, government agencies, New York State Assembly, Scottish Parliament, the European Parliament, banks, insurance companies, media organisations, PR companies, humanitarian groups, health boards, and local government.
+See our Workplace Alumni page for more details.

 Skills and Careers Information

-The excellent transferable skills acquired on the BSc Government and Political Science open up many career paths.
+The excellent transferable skills acquired in the BSc Government and Political Science open up many career paths.
 Our graduates work in different fields, including:

 - Public service (home and abroad)